 If applicable, a copy of the DEA certificate(s)/registration for studies in which a controlled drug will be administered.

-After you submit the information above, an email is sent to Matthew Hodgson, the IO's designee.
-The designee of the IO will need to review the CoC request information for accuracy, affirm the online Institutional Assurance Statement, and submit the CoC request.
+After you submit the information above, an email is sent to Matthew Hodgson.
+The IO will need to review the CoC request information for accuracy, affirm the online Institutional Assurance Statement, and submit the CoC request.

-The PI will receive an email notification when the designee of the IO submits the Assurance Statement and when the NIH approves the CoC.
+The PI will receive an email notification when the IO submits the Assurance Statement and when the NIH approves the CoC.

 An application for a CoC requires an IRB-approved study.
 Please note that while the IRB will issue approval of a study with a pending certificate of confidentiality application, the IRB will not release the consent including the CoC template language until the certificate has been obtained.